What Is Silicium? Benefits, Dosage And Side Effects

 If you're someone who cares about healthy skin, hair, and ageing gracefully, it’s likely you’ve come across all kinds of beauty supplements, from collagen powders to antioxidant capsules.

+But there's one natural mineral quietly gaining attention that you might not have heard of yet: silicium.
 So, what is silicium, and why are more people turning to it as part of their wellness routines?

 In short, silicium is an organic, plant-based compound typically derived from bamboo.
 It’s vegan-friendly, gentle on the body, and supports everything from collagen production to connective tissue health.
 It works behind the scenes to help your body build and repair itself.